Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_solution/marketing_data_foundation_solution.md

 Duration: 2

-We prepared a deployment jupyter notebook that executes all the steps required to configure this demo in your account.
+We prepared a deployment Jupyter notebook that executes all the steps required to configure this solution in your account.

-First lets export the connection name to the default connection
+First, lets export the connection name to the default connection

 ```console
 export SNOWFLAKE_DEFAULT_CONNECTION_NAME=marketing_demo_conn